|About the Department||Academic Programs||Students||Faculty & Staff||Department Homepage|

 Study Abroad Student Exchange Program: South Korea

-Working in collaboration, the College of Education and the Office of University Outreach at Auburn University and the College of Education at Korea University in Seoul, Korea, the Global Studies Initiative in Education: South Korea Program was developed by Drs.
-John Dagley and Suhyun Suh.
-The faculty made an initiation visit to Korea to teach a summer course, Seminar in Career Development Theory and Research, offered within the School Counseling program at the College of Education in Korea University in June- July, 2008.
+Faculty made an initiation visit to Korea in 2008 to teach a summer course, Seminar in Career Development Theory and Research, offered within the School Counseling program at the College of Education in Korea University.
 The program was further developed by having a group of Korea University School Counseling program students led by Dr. Sang Min Lee visited in Auburn in the following summer of 2009.
 During this time, the Korean students were exposed to Auburn and American culture and local k-12 school counseling programs while gaining counseling knowledge and skills by taking a Counseling Skills course co-taught by Drs.
 Dagley and Suh.

 Global Studies Initiative in Education: South Korea Program